Pregnancy naturopathy is my passion and I love helping couples on their journey to conception and beyond – including

 As a mother and pregnancy naturopath, I know that the journey of motherhood is like the changing seasons – it blossoms, is fun and joyful, it can be colourful and it can also be fraught with darkness.
-As Mother’s Day approaches I’d like to take this opportunity to take a closer look at the stages of motherhood and the changes we experience throughout our life journey.
 What can you expect on your journey to motherhood?

 It’s such a joy and very exciting when you learn that there is a new life growing within you.
 The first time you see that little heart beat on the monitor will take your breath away.
 Over the 40 weeks of pregnancy your body will change, your hormones and emotions may be heightened.
 During the three trimesters you will go through many phases and can feel different things including: